-Drive was released when I was in my late teens, and at the time I had little use for the ubiquitous songs from the album, like ‘Sway’ and ‘Suddenly Strange’ – they lope along with stripped back arrangements, a low key rhythm section and prominent lead guitar.
-Even now I find them monotonous, while Runga’s melodies and vocals are pretty, the songs feel caught in limbo; with Runga’s mannered vocals they feel too slick to communicate emotion, but not dynamic enough to be interesting.
+Drive was released when I was in my late teens, and at the time I had little use for the ubiquitous singles from the album.
+Songs like ‘Sway’ and ‘Suddenly Strange’ float along with stripped back arrangements; a low key rhythm section and prominent lead guitar.
+While Runga’s melodies and vocals are pretty, the songs feel caught in limbo; with Runga’s mannered vocals they feel too slick to communicate emotion, but not dynamic enough to be interesting.

 Coming back to Drive with less testosterone, there’s an admirable writer here – the ethereal melodies of ‘Sway’ and ‘Drive’ are pretty, and even though the most memorable songs are clustered near the front, it’s not an insubstantial record.
 But it’s difficult to get past the monotonous sound of Drive, and Runga would become more interesting with subsequent releases.

 Following Drive, Runga recalls playing Lilith Fair alongside Jewel and Sheryl Crow, and realising that that she didn’t like any of the female singers she was lumped in with.
-I didn’t enjoy the songs of Drive, but Runga gained my attention with the sunny pop of Beautiful Collision.
-Runga enlisted a veritable who’s who of New Zealand music, including Dave Dobbyn, Neil Finn, Pluto’s Milan Borich, various members of Goldenhorse, and her sister Boh (from the much less interesting Stellar).
+Runga gained my attention after transforming styles into the sunny pop of her second album, Beautiful Collision.
+She enlisted a veritable who’s who of New Zealand music, including Dave Dobbyn, Neil Finn, Pluto’s Milan Borich, various members of Goldenhorse, and her sister Boh.
 The result’s a charming album of sophisticated pop, full of gorgeous string sections, but with enough whimsy and personality to avert blandness.

 Beautiful Collision is full of good songs, opening with the sweet and minimal ‘When I See You Smile’, with just Runga and her guitar, followed by a beautifully constructed and upbeat singles, the wonderfully effervescent ‘Something Good’, with a beautiful string interlude, and ‘Get Some Sleep’.
 These are balanced by more introspective moments like ‘Honest Goodbyes’ and ‘She Left On A Monday’, and topped off by more ambitious pieces like the closing ‘Gravity’, where the arrangement is constantly waiting for a delicate piano figure that only appears intermittently.
 The title track is one of the most eloquent songs ever written about sex, while ‘Listening For The Weather’ is yet another gorgeous piece.